Catherine of Aragon

 Both her parents and parents-in-law are keen on keeping the relationship between Spain and England (against France) intact.
 Catherine cannot wait to mention that the marriage with Arthur was not consummated (which is likely given their age).

-After the death of her first husband, Prince Arthur, Catherine of Aragon remained in England at the court of King Henry VII, Arthur's father, for several years.
-She was given a household of her own, but her situation was uncertain as she had not yet been formally betrothed to Arthur's younger brother, the future King Henry VIII.
-In this period she was ambassador of the Aragonese crown to England in, the first known female ambassador in European history.
+After the death of her first husband, Prince Arthur, Catherine remains in England at the court of King Henry VII for several years.
+She was given a household of her own, but her situation was uncertain.
+In this period she was ambassador of the Aragonese crown to England, the first known female ambassador in European history.

 In 1507, Catherine's parents, King Ferdinand II of Aragon and Queen Isabella I of Castile, negotiated with King Henry VII to secure Catherine's future.
 It was agreed that Catherine would remain in England, and that Henry would marry her when he came of age.
 In the meantime, she was given a stipend and was housed in various royal residences, including Richmond Palace and the Tower of London.

 After Henry VIII came to the throne in 1509 and married Catherine, she became Queen of England.
-She was 23 years old, and he was 17 years old.
+She was 23 years old, Henry was 17 years old.

 Catherine got pregnant at least 7 times over the next 20 years.
 Six times it went wrong; she had miscarriages, some children were stillborn and some died after only a few days.

 Their first son, Henry, Duke of Cornwall, was born on 1 January 1511.
 He survived for 52 days.
-The only child to survive into adulthood was Mary (the later Queen Mary I), who was born in 1516.
+The only child to survive into adulthood was Mary (later Queen Mary I), who was born in 1516.

 Maria Doyle Kennedy acting as Catherine of Aragon in 'The Tudors', a historical fiction television series.
 The series evolve mainly around the reign of King Henry VIII.